reyeslopez-bot/face-recognition-project/README.md

        face-recognition-project \
        jupyter notebook --ip 0.0.0.0 --no-browser --allow-root
    ```
-   Open the URL shown in the terminal with a token to access the notebook interface.
+   - **Notebook Access**: Open the URL shown in the terminal, which includes a token for accessing the notebook interface.
+   - **Find the Token**: If needed, you can find the token in the Docker container logs.

 ### 2. Running Locally

 If you prefer running the project locally without Docker:

+**Requirements**: Python 3, pip

 1. **Clone this repository**:
    ```bash